MaibornWolff/SecObserve/docs/usage/assess_observations.md

 The setting is also available for product groups.
 If it is set for a product group, it will be inherited by all products in that group.

-If the approval is required, the dialog showing the observation log (after clicking on an entry in the list of observation logs) will show a button to either approve or reject the assessment:
+If the approval is required, the dialog showing the observation or and the dialog showing the observation log (after clicking on an entry in the list of observation logs) will show a button to either approve or reject the assessment:

 ![Show observation log](../assets/images/screenshot_observation_log_show.png)